 5. Create a Final Presentation Format

-As the hackathon wraps up, allow teams to present their solutions in a clear and engaging format.
-This might involve pitching to judges or a larger audience within the organization.
-Ensure that teams have adequate time to prepare for the final presentation, including setting up demos or rehearsing their pitch if needed.
+As the hackathon concludes, give teams the opportunity to present their solutions in a clear and engaging format.
+This may involve pitching to a panel of judges or presenting to a broader audience within the organization.

 6. Celebrate and Recognize Achievements